Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 - Less generous warranty (7 years compressor, 5 years parts)

-- Prices are often inflated for the Canadian market.
+- Often inflated prices for the Canadian market

 - Lower SEER on several models